billsix/cprogrammingbook/doc/02-Variables.rst

 The real types were the easy ones.
-The rules for the integral types are more complicated, but still tolerable, and these rules really should be learnt.
+The rules for the integral types are more complicated, but still tolerable, and these rules really should be learned.
 Fortunately, the only types used in C for routine data storage are the real and integer types, or structures and arrays built up from them.
 C doesn't have special types for character manipulation or the handling of logical (boolean)